Skip to main content

 Conclusions

-Reducing restrictive eligibility criteria makes it possible to enroll more participants to trials and finish enrollment faster, helping trials be more streamlined and efficient.
+Reducing restrictive eligibility criteria makes it possible to enroll more participants to trials and finish enrollment faster.
+This helps ensure that trial are more streamlined and efficient.
 CTEP continues to monitor eligibility criteria and work to ensure the least restrictive criteria are used in NCI-supported clinical trials.

 • Updated: